-An accident like this prompts many citizens to wonder how they can protect their family from becoming the victims of a deadly house fire.
+An accident like this prompts many citizens to wonder how they can protect their families from becoming the victims of a deadly house fire.

-The Connecticut Personal Injury Attorneys with Carter Mario Injury Lawyers say one of the best ways to keep your loved ones safe is to ensure that smoke detectors are installed within 10 feet of every room in your home.
+The Connecticut Personal Injury Attorneys with Carter Mario Law Firm say one of the best ways to keep your loved ones safe is to ensure that smoke detectors are installed within 10 feet of every room in your home.
 This will allow ample warning if a fire is to break out.
 It is also important to routinely check and change the batteries inside the devices.

 Another proactive step towards safety is coming up with and practicing an escape route from every room in your home with your family.